Rita Asfour: Academia and Public Television

 In 2016, Dr. Robert Tracy, from the department of Fine Arts at the University of Nevada in Las Vegas, heard about Rita living in Las Vegas and painting Las Vegas showgirls.
 He went to her house, carefully examined the paintings, and was impressed with the way she portrayed the dancers floating in air.
 He came back, interviewed Rita again, and noted that she had a large collection of ballet dancers.
 It was then that he decided to curate Rita’s collections and have an exhibit for her showgirl and ballerina dancers on the university campus.

 The exhibition lasted six months, and the opening ceremony was accompanied by ballet students from the university dance department, as well as a parade by professional showgirls displaying the usual costumes and feathers.
 The Exhibition Guide was named by Dr. Tracy, titled, “Rita Asfour – Her Way!”

 In 2017, PBS in Las Vegas aired a half-hour documentary about Rita’s life, titled, “Rita Asfour: Art Her Way.”

 Later in 2021, Rita was featured in a one-hour Vegas PBS documentary about showgirls, titled, “The Showgirl: A Las Vegas Icon.”

 The recognition by Academia at the university and by public television was a noteworthy statement, in and by itself, that Rita found very pleasing.

 Travels

 Rita travelled to Europe many times.
 She went to France, Italy, Greece, and worked in Koln, Germany.
 Her other travels included Canada, Mexico, Hawaii, and Alaska.

-In 1969, she went to Tahiti, where she spent time in the museum of Paul Gaugin.
+In 1969, she went to Tahiti, where she spent time in the museum of Paul Gauguin.
 She studied his originals very closely, especially his free lines and colors.